There are several scholarships that can assist with paying for graduate studies, teaching, and/or research abroad.

 Students are identified as potential Fulbright scholars if they maintain a relatively high GPA and/or excel in the upper levels of their grade.
 Specific selection criteria can be found here.

 In order to be endorsed by Drake University, Fulbright requires that candidates meet with a faculty committee, which discusses and assesses each application.
 Applicants are rated, but not ranked.
 Faculty committees are recruited each Fall through an open call for volunteers and with the idea of representing the different schools and the diversity at Drake.
-Any interested faculty member should contact Dr. Karen Leroux (firstname.lastname@example.org).
+Any interested faculty member should contact Dr. Shelley Fairbairn (firstname.lastname@example.org).

 Applicants can choose to teach English or undertake academic research in their host country.
 Examples of past projects funded by Fulbright Scholarship grants to Drake students include studying the impact of women politicians in the Moroccan Parliament, multinational business practices in Mexico, and the experiences of Muslim women in the Philippines who had worked in the Middle East.
 Assistantships in teaching English have ranged from Azerbaijan to Indonesia to South Korea to Thailand.